 Poems and Other Emergencies uses the apparatus of the theatre to coincide the female body and language, to produce a sensuously situated speech.
 The poem becomes an event and the performers body emerges at the intersection of voices weaving a bodily and textual landscape.
 Using fragmentation and doubling in order to open an in-between, a space of contingency, for its narratives and subjects.

 The language of poetry speaks from the margins, from exile; it is reinvented each time it is heard.
 It is a language of withdrawal, divergence and differentiation.
 The poem sings out to the other without knowing what that other is.
 It is subjectivity in the making; through its echoes the poem overflows its writer.
 Poems and Other Emergencies positions the performer as a radical historicist, inscribing herself and the event, writing of this time with body and text.

-Choreography and Performance: Chloe Chignell
+Performance and Choreography: Chloe Chignell

-Dramaturgy: Adriano Wilfert Jensen
+Conversation partner: Adriano Wilfert Jensen

 Thanks: Sven Dehens, Bojana Cvejic, Stefan Goovart, Deborah Birch and apass.